jsikyoon/ddocker/README.md

 - Install nvidia-docker on every machine.
 - Install netstat on every machine to search available port number for allocation to containers.
 ## Installation
-- git clone this repository on master machine.
+- git clone this repository.
 - Write ```info.json``` based on ```info_template.json```
     - master and workers information
         - The users need to have authentification to do ```sudo``` or are ```root```